NREL-Sienna/PowerSimulations.jl/docs/src/quick_start_guide.md

 * If this is your first time using Julia visit our [Introduction to Julia](https://nrel-siip.github.io/SIIP-Tutorial/fundamentals/introduction-to-julia/) and the official[Getting started with Julia](https://julialang.org/learning/).
 * If you want to install packages check the [Package Manager](https://pkgdocs.julialang.org/v1/environments/) instructions.
 * Check the [Understanding PowerSystems.jl page](https://nrel-siip.github.io/SIIP-Tutorial/how-to/understanding-powersystems-components/) and [PowerSystems.jl documentation](https://nrel-siip.github.io/PowerSystems.jl/stable/) to understand how the inputs to the models are organized.
 * Developing power systems operations simulations is cumbersome and requires defining a lot of terms.
-Visit the [definitions section](@ref) of the documentation to understand the therminology of `PowerSimulations.jl`.
+Visit the [Definitions](@ref) of the documentation to understand the therminology of `PowerSimulations.jl`.
 * If you don't have a data set to start using `PowerSimulations.jl` check the test systems provided in [`PowerSystemCaseBuilder.jl`](https://nrel-siip.github.io/SIIP-Tutorial/how-to/power-system-case-builder/)

 !!! tip